 RED, although a relatively new player; is useful for businesses to develop their marketing as well as their sales.
-Indeed, it has become one of the best platforms for KOL campaigns.
-It is also one of the platforms of choice for luxury brands who want to run marketing campaigns that are a change from the ordinary.
+Indeed, it has become one of the best channel for KOL campaigns.
+It is also one of the social media of choice for luxury brands who want to run marketing campaigns that are a change from the ordinary.

 RED is a great word-of-mouth tool.
-It is one of the most effective ways to convince Chinese consumers to buy your products or download an app.
+It is one of the most effective ways to improve your online reputation and increase your conversion rate.
 The budget you will need to invest in RED should be 20% less than that of Weibo, however, the ROI should on average be 40% more than what you would get using Weibo.

 RED Features and tools for marketers:

 - RED offers display advertising services that have strict conditions.
-For example, at the level of national advertising regulations which prohibit companies from using languages such as: “the best”, “the luxury”, “the high end” etc.
+For example, at the level of national advertising regulations prohibit companies from using languages such as: “the best”, “the luxury”, “the high end” etc.

 - Pop-up windows appear when you open the Xiaohongshu app.
 The ad also gives direct access to the brand’s store by pressing a small button at the bottom of the page.

 - An integrated advertisement appears in the news: in the discovery and in the following pages.
 It displays the accounts to which the user is subscribed.
 Users are notified of publications by a small button at the bottom of the page to the left of the photo, called “Guanggao”, which means “advertisement”.

-- There is Fulishe (福利社) which is Xiaohongshu’s self-managed e-commerce platform that integrates merchandising, warehousing, and customer service functions to provide users with a seamless e-commerce experience.
+- There is Fulishe (福利社) which is Xiaohongshu’s self-managed e-commerce app that integrates merchandising, warehousing, and customer service functions to provide users with a seamless e-commerce experience.

 - The “Shopping Notes” is a page created to add credibility, sharing, and visibility.
 It is managed by moderators and is called “Xiaohongshu Editors” (小红 书 出子 人) who are responsible for maintaining transparency regarding product reviews.